LightKL/Predictive-GameplayEffect-Removal/README.md

 There is some adjustements to FActiveGameplayEffect with a new FPredictionKey that is living client side.
 There are also some changes on how these AGEs replicate (PreReplicatedRemove and PostReplicatedAdd).

-There is still work on progress
+Still a work in progress